Jiganesh/Jiganesh/README.md

 -->
 ### About me :

--I dig up 🕵️‍♀️real-world problems🌍and find solutions for them.
+- I dig up 🕵️‍♀️real-world problems🌍and find solutions for them.
--I love to create and modify new products and projects.
+- I love to create and modify new products and projects.
--I focus on my problem-solving skill and trend awareness.
+- I focus on my problem-solving skill and trend awareness.
--I Build Autonoumous and Manual Robots.
+- I Build Autonoumous and Manual Robots.
--I love to share my knowledge and experience in workshops organized for students interested in this trend.
+- I love to share my knowledge and experience in workshops organized for students interested in this trend.

 Always excited and ready to learn new skills👨‍🎓.